 - 1/2 cup cream

-* Don't throw away the seeds!
-Use them to make toasted pumpkin seeds.
+Don't throw away the seeds!
+Toast them for a healthy snack.

 2 Cook the onions with the seasonings: Melt butter in a 4-quart saucepan over medium-high heat.
 Add the onions and cook, stirring often, until softened, about 4 minutes.

 Add the garlic and cook a minute more.
 Add smoked paprika, ground cumin, and cayenne and stir for a minute more.

 3 Add the remaining ingredients and simmer: Add the chopped apple, pumpkin, broth, water, thyme, and ground sage.
 Mix well with a wooden spoon.
 Season with a little salt and pepper.

 Bring to a boil, then reduce heat to medium-low, partially cover, and simmer for 20 minutes or until the apples are cooked through.

 4 Purée the soup: Working in batches, transfer soup to a blender or a food processor.
 Cover tightly and blend until smooth.
 Alternatively, use an immersion blender to purée.

 If you want extra smooth soup, pass the purée through a food mill, after it's been through the blender.

 5 Stir in the milk and cream: Return the soup to the saucepan over low heat.
 Slowly add the milk and cream, stirring to incorporate.